2019 Hyderabad gang rape and murder: Discussion in Parliament

-On 2 December 2019, the incident was discussed in both houses of the Indian parliament, the Lok Sabha and the Rajya Sabha.
+On 2 December 2019, the incident was discussed in both houses of the Parliament of India, Lok Sabha and Rajya Sabha.
 The members of the two houses expressed outrage on the incident and demanded concrete action.
-In the Lok Sabha, the Union Defense Minister Rajnath Singh stated that the government was "open to every suggestion to curb such heinous crimes" and ready to explore strongest legal provisions.
+In the Lok Sabha, Minister of Defence Rajnath Singh stated that the government was "open to every suggestion to curb such heinous crimes" and ready to explore strongest legal provisions.
 Minister of State for Home Affairs G. Kishan Reddy said, "There is zero tolerance towards crimes against women and children.
 Our government will soon bring requisite amendments to CrPC and IPC."
 He further added that the government will possibly try to bring the changes in the ongoing winter session of Parliament.

 In Rajya Sabha, an adjournment motions over the incident was rejected by Chairman Venkaiah Naidu, but he allowed the members to discuss such incidents in the country.
 Member of Parliament Jaya Bachchan said during a heated debate that the rapists should be lynched.
 P. Wilson suggested courts be empowered "to surgically and chemically castrate convicted rapists before they are released from jails" to prevent repeat offenders.
 He stated that the list of sexual offenders should be released publicly.
 Vijila Sathyananth asked for faster delivery of justice and the hanging of the accused before 31 December.
 A speedy trial and death penalty for the accused was common demand of the members.

 Mohd.
 Ali Khan asked for defined timelines for the trial in fast-track courts.
 He also asked to avoid giving a religious color to the accused since they belonged to different religions.
 The Communist Party of India which generally opposes capital punishment demanded it for the accused, and its member Binoy Viswam stated "I do not believe in death penalty, but these accused should be hanged for such a heinous crime".